Publications

 CONCLUSIONS: There was marked variation between countries in the retail price of HFrEF GDMT.
 Despite higher prices in high-income countries, GDMT was more accessible and affordable than in low- and middle-income countries.
 Publicly funded drug programmes in lower income countries increased affordability but limited access to newer HFrEF GDMT classes.
 Pharmaco-disparities must be addressed to improve HFrEF outcomes globally.

 Douglas, Pamela S, Michael G Nanna, Michelle D Kelsey, Eric Yow, Daniel B Mark, Manesh R Patel, Campbell Rogers, et al. (2023) 2023.
-“Comparison of an Initial Risk-Based Testing Strategy Vs Usual Testing in Stable Symptomatic Patients With Suspected Coronary Artery Disease: The PRECISE Randomized Clinical Trial”.
+“Comparison of an Initial Risk-Based Testing Strategy Vs Usual Testing in Stable Symptomatic Patients With Suspected Coronary Artery Disease: The PRECISE Randomized Clinical Trial.”.
 JAMA Cardiology 8 (10): 904-14. https://doi.org/10.1001/jamacardio.2023.2595.

 IMPORTANCE: Trials showing equivalent or better outcomes with initial evaluation using coronary computed tomography angiography (cCTA) compared with stress testing in patients with stable chest pain have informed guidelines but raise questions about overtesting and excess catheterization.